DavidVargasxyz/davidvargasxyz.github.io/content/linux/Partition Information (MBR and GPT).md

 ### Exercise 13-4: Create a GPT Partition (server2)

-assign partition type "gpt" to /dev/sdc for using it as a GPT disk. create and confirm a 200MB partition on the disk.
+- Assign partition type "gpt" to /dev/sdc for using it as a GPT disk.
+- create and confirm a 200MB partition on the disk.

 1\.
 Execute gdisk on /dev/sdc to view the current partition information:
 ```bash